Where to Find the Best Specialty Coffee in Vancouver, B.C.

 So, as you read my long monologues on why such and such coffee shop stood out to me, just remember that this list is not the end-all, be-all, but is just one nerd’s opinion on where to find some fun and interesting coffee in Vancouver, B.C.

-One note: I absolutely adore Luna Coffee Roasters, who are a roaster operating out of Vancouver who do not have their own cafe.
+One note: I absolutely adore Luna Coffee Roasters, who are a roaster operating just outside of Vancouver who do not have their own cafe.

 You can find their coffees at various shops around Vancouver (they were at Revolver when I was there), or order direct from their site.
 They’re super friendly people, and they roast some truly exquisite coffee.